apache/nuttx/README.txt

 Native Windows Build
 --------------------

-  The beginnings of a Windows native build are in place but still not full usable as of this writing.
-The windows native build logic initiatiated if CONFIG_WINDOWS_NATIVE=y is defined in the NuttX configuration file:
+  The beginnings of a Windows native build are in place but still not often used as of this writing.
+The windows native build logic initiated if CONFIG_WINDOWS_NATIVE=y is defined in the NuttX configuration file:

   This build: